 Portland Population & Demographics

-Portland has a population of 652,573 and is increasing at about a 0.7% annual rate.
+Portland has a population of 652,573 and it’s the largest city in Oregon.
 The Portland Metropolitan Area is home to almost 2.4 million residents.
-Portland is somewhat diverse, with a demographic breakdown of 70% white, 8.8% Asian, 6.1% Black or African American, 9.3% Hispanic, and 5.8% mixed/other races.
+Portland is somewhat diverse, with a demographic breakdown of 70% white, 8.8% Asian, 6.1% Black or African American, 9.3% Hispanic, and 5.8% two or more races.
 Currently, 13.6% of its population is foreign-born, a rate that has decreased by 0.1% annually.
 Most foreign-born Portlanders come from Mexico, Vietnam, and China.
 Portland’s metro population is 2,478,810.

 The median age in Portland is 37.5 years, with 69% of the population’s ages being 18-64.
 About 50% of Portland’s population is male and 50% is female.
 Portland is a great place to be single – 59% of its population is single!